KacperLotowski/KacperLotowski/README.md

 - 👯 I’m looking to collaborate on more front-end projects (ideally mobile apps)
 - 🤔 I’m looking for help with code review and any kind of feedback
 - 📫 How to reach me: kacper.lotowski@gmail.com
-- ⚡ Fun fact: I'm a full-time scrum master
+- ⚡ What I do: I'm a full-time IT project manager / scrum master